Gorisek-Bros/docs/general/tutorial.md

 Custom hills file naming schema is following: \<hill-name\>-HS\<hs\>-\<country\>.xml
 :::

-Open this file in the text editor, paste the following content, and save the file.
+Open this file in the text editor, paste the following content (taken from the Example section), and save the file.
 This XML code already contains everything you need to create a custom hill - location, weather, inrun and hill profile, etc. No hill constructions are included yet.
 Also, gate numbers were omitted.

 ``` xml
 <hill version="DSJ4-1.7.0">